courseramchen2k2/GetDataProject/README.md

 ========================================
 Assumption
 ----------
-1. dplyr package is installed, if not please type install.package("dplyr") on either R or R Studio console and hit Enter to download online and install it.
+1. dplyr package is installed, if not please type install.packages("dplyr") on either R or R Studio console and hit Enter to download online and install it.

 2. You must have internet access to either allow the script to download the original dataset or obtain the files manually yourself.